innaslota/rsschool-cv/cv.md

 #### My Hobbies
 But my interests do not stop at work and programming.
 I am a very active, positive person who loves life, so in my free time, I enjoy traveling, laughing and making jokes, engaging in outdoor activities such as rafting, hiking, fishing, and cycling.
 I also enjoy DIY.
 Specifically, I create and sell homemade scented candles, adore baking cakes, painting, and decorating.
 As well, I knit winter clothes for me and my family and like embroidering.

+## Experience
+#### Customer Support Specialist
+_August 2020 - February 2023_ | **Wix**
+* _August 2020 - December 2020_ | **Wix Support Agent (General)**

+  Supported the Wix ADI and Wix Editor users, resolved different issues connected to the website builder including Domains, Mailboxes, Billing, Editor, Email Marketing issues, etc.
+* _December 2020 - April 2021_ | **Wix Payments Support Specialist**

+  Supported business clients using Wix to collect payments for their services and products.
+Resolved the issues related to all the types of payment systems offered by Wix
+* _April 2021 - February 2023_ | **Wix Answers Customer Success Manager**

+  Supported the CRM platform with famous clients and customized the platform on their request

+#### Customer Support Representative
+_May 2019 - August 2020_ | **SupportYourApp**

+- Supported different IT projects at the same time (from educational platforms to the banking systems).
+- Provided support via different contact channels (calls, chats, emails, screen sharing) in different CRMs (Wix Answers, Intercom, Zendesk, HubSpot, Jira)

+#### Tutor
+_2012 - 2018_ | **Individual proprietorship** + **Brisky Language School** (Hanoi)

+- Gave individual lessons in English, French, and Russian (for foreigners).
+- Taught English to children of 2–15 years old in groups in a play game form.